 - You can use 1/4 cup of melted unsalted butter instead of vegetable oil in the pastry dough.

 - To use phyllo dough, assemble the baklawa with 12 layers of phyllo pastry the bottom and 12 layers on top.
 Generously butter each layer as you work.

 - To use warqa instead of homemade pastry, trim the round edges straight across large leaves of warqa to make rectangular shaped pieces to fit your pan.
 Use only four layers of warqa on the bottom and four on the top, remember to butter each layer generously.

 - If using honey instead of homemade syrup, heat the honey in a saucepan until hot and thinned in consistency.
 Stir in a little orange flower water to taste.

 - Plan ahead when making this dessert, as it needs to sit overnight to absorb the syrup before serving.

 - Leftover syrup can be stored in the fridge to use as a sweetener for beverages, as a glaze for fruit tarts, or as corn syrup substitute.

-- For other traditional Moroccan almond pastries, try Gazelle Horns and Almond Briouats.
+- For another traditional Moroccan almond pastry, try Gazelle Horns.